Tag: Economic Sabotage

 FAQs

-What is the penalty for illegal recruitment in large scale?
-Illegal recruitment in large scale is considered an offense involving economic sabotage.
-The penalty is life imprisonment and a fine of not less than P500,000.00 but not more than P1,000,000.00.
+What was the original penalty for illegal recruitment in large scale?
+The original penalty was life imprisonment and a fine of not less than P500,000.00, which the Supreme Court affirmed.

 For inquiries regarding the application of this ruling to specific circumstances, please contact ASG Law through contact or via email at frontdesk@asglawpartners.com.